Please take 2 minutes to watch our new video:

 BacTech Environmental will strive to secure an equity position in each project, which will be augmented by additional cash flow related to metal recovery.
 Where possible, the company will partner with national and local governments, and non-governmental organizations, to fund portions of the projects.

-BacTech Environmental Corporation - CNSX: BAC
+BacTech Environmental Corporation - CSE: BAC

 Symbols as posted on: